sharpie7/circuitjs1/INTERNALS.md

 * if you are modifying an existing element rather than creating a new one, then make sure your changes don't break existing circuits.
 Make sure you can still read the old dump format (if you changed it) and that everything works the same.

+# Program Loop

+An incomplete description of the program loop and descriptions of major functions.

+## `updateCircuit()`

+This is the main loop.
+It runs after platform-specific initialization and loops continuously until program shutdown.
+It has two main sections:

+- Run the circuit.
+Running the sim for a single timestep conditionally involves three main steps:
+  1. Analyze the circuit: `analyzeCircuit()`
+  2. Build the circuit matrices: `stampCircuit()`
+  3. Run the simulation: `runCircuit()`
+- Draw the circuit graphics
+  - This is the simulation graphics state (i.e. the center screen).
+Menus and property interfaces are managed elsewhere (by GWT).

+## `analyzeCircuit()`

+Called when something in the circuit changes.
+This function does some initial setup for the overall simulation state, then searches the circuit for the presence of various invalid configurations and edge cases.

+- Map groups of connected wire-like elements to the same node: `calculateWireClosure()`
+- Sets the root ground node, important for the simulation: `setGroundNode()`
+- Determines nodes that are not connected indirectly to ground: `findUnconnectedNodes()`.
+  - All nodes must be connected to ground somehow, or else we will get a matrix error.
+  - The unconnected nodes won't actually be connected here, but in the next step `stampCircuit()`.
+- `validateCircuit()` searches for these invalid cases:
+  - Inductors with no current path.
+  - Current sources with no current path.
+  - VCCS elements with no current path.
+  - Voltage loops with no resistance.
+  - Voltages that connect to ground with no resistance.
+- `stampCircuit()` will always be called following `analyzeCircuit()`.

+## `stampCircuit()`

+Creates the MNA matrices using info gathered by `analyzeCircuit()` and fills them wih data from each circuit element.

+- `connectUnconnectedNodes()` connects isolated nodes by connecting them to ground with a large resistor.
+- `simplifyMatrix()` is an important function which is run after the initial stamping of the matrix is complete.
+Since the number of steps required to solve a matrix is proportional to n^3, where n is the number of rows, it is worth a lot of effort to reduce the size of the matrix as much as possible.
+- If the circuit is nonlinear, we can factor the circuit matrix one time inside `stampCircuit()` instead of needing to do it every frame (inside `runCircuit()`).

+## `runCircuit()`

+This function has two major loops: the *iteration loop* and the *subiteration loop*, the latter being a child of the former.
+The *iteration loop* can be thought of as executing a single full step of simulation.
+Each run of the *iteration loop* increments the circuit time by the timestep.
+The inner loop, called the *subiteration loop*, normally runs at least once per call to `runCircuit`.
+The *subiteration loop* tries to solve the circuit matrix (via `lu_solve()`).
+The number of times the *subiteration loop* runs inside the *iteration loop* depends on weather or not the circuit has converged.